VODGroup/AccessibilityDocumentation/README.md

 # [AccessibilityDocumentation](https://vodgroup.github.io/AccessibilityDocumentation/documentation/iosaccessibilityhandbook/)

 ## — What is this?
-At the moment this project is work-in-progress (at a very early stage) **wrapping the already-existing documentation of [Accessibility features available in iOS SDK](https://developer.apple.com/design/human-interface-guidelines/accessibility)** in a way **to make it easier to research** available in a form of a **web-resource**. --In other words our goal is to find a solution for **making plain documentation more entertaining and requiring nothing more than a web-browser**.
-Call it an ***educational resource***.-- We figured the shit out, this is an **interactive web-course**.
+At the moment this project is work-in-progress (at a very early stage) **wrapping the already-existing documentation of [Accessibility features available in iOS SDK](https://developer.apple.com/design/human-interface-guidelines/accessibility)** in a way **to make it easier to research** available in a form of a **web-resource**. ---In other words our goal is to find a solution for **making plain documentation more entertaining and requiring nothing more than a web-browser**.
+Call it an ***educational resource***.--- We figured the shit out, this is an **interactive web-course**.
 New readme on its way.

 Generally the project is dedicated to those who use the mentioned *toolkit* in their *work*: **developers**, **designers**, **researchers**.
 Nevertheless the content is planned that way so **one could learn Accessibility from its very *basics***.
 It is just not about raising *awareness*, at least for now.